tsantos84/droplet-application/README.md

 What is Droplet Application?
 --------------------------

-Droplet Application is a skeleton to start your writing your web page based on [Droplet Framework][1].
+Droplet Application is a skeleton to start writing your web application based on [Droplet Framework][1].

 Installation